Accessible navigation and skip links

 Single-page application (SPA) navigation

-In SPAs, route changes don’t trigger a page reload, so screen readers have no way of knowing content has changed :
+In SPAs, route changes don’t trigger a page reload, so screen readers have no way of knowing content has changed - you have to announce it and move focus yourself.
+That’s a big enough topic to deserve its own space: see focus management in SPAs for the full pattern, including the framework-specific React and Angular examples.

 Pagination